hwaien/hwaien.github.io/_posts/2023-04-13-dev-container-time-zone.md

 ## Containers isolate time zone tracking

-For those unfamiliar: [Dev Containers]({% post_url 2023-04-12-dev-container-intro %}) are an effortless way for software developers to maintain consistent development environments.
+For those unfamiliar: [Dev Containers]({% post_url 2023-04-12-dev-container-intro %}) are a blissful way for software developers to maintain consistent development environments.
 Dev Containers are built on top of industry standard [container]({% post_url 2023-04-08-containerization-intro %}) formats and runtimes.

 An essential feature of containers is file system isolation.
 A container's file system is virtually isolated from the host's file system.
 (This is done using the [`pivot_root`](https://man7.org/linux/man-pages/man2/pivot_root.2.html) system call to mount a separate root file system for the container, and using the [mount namespaces](https://www.man7.org/linux/man-pages/man7/mount_namespaces.7.html) feature to keep the container's directory hierarchy isolated.)